GiuB/fast-static-site/README.md

 ##### Develop with less / js

-* From console use $ grunt watch so, everytime that you update a file the combine and compress files (the goal is to produce only one css and one js file super compressed to speed up browser rendering).
+* From console use `$ grunt watch` so, everytime that you update it combine and compress files (the goal is to produce only one css and one js file super compressed to speed up browser rendering).

 ### The problem